codingcodewhilegoofin/3DGameDev-3DEngineDev-VRDev/README.md

   * Learned about VR, AR , XR and dream XR.
 Looked at HTC vive doc 11/19/2020
-  * Continued to work on the sci-fi meme horror game
+  * Continued to work on the sci-fi meme horror game 12/11/2020
+  * Final updates to APK, was not able to get certian scripts working but added some new stuff
+  * Final edits to readme
+  * Final thoughts on course
+  * Review notes with teacher!

 # Vrgame